Caroline Quentin Says Some Strictly Pros ‘Humiliated’ Their Celeb Dance Partners

 Speaking on the My Time Capsule podcast with Michael Fenton Stevens, Caroline noted: “Some of those people are so ambitious to do well that they don’t care what they put their guest through.
 They really don’t.
 There’s all manner of humiliations that go on.”

-Caroline added that she and her professional dancer partner Johannes Radebe would likely be “friends forever” and that she “values him so hugely”.
+Caroline added that she and professional dancer partner Johannes Radebe, who she was paired with on the show, would likely be “friends forever” and that she “values him so hugely”.

 Because of the pandemic, the actor also discussed how being isolated from the other celebs on last year’s show had affected her.